Cnemaspis otai

-Cnemaspis otai, also known commonly as Ota's day gecko or the Vellore day gecko, is a species of lizard in the family Gekkonidae.
+Cnemaspis otai, also known commonly as Ota's day gecko, Ota's rock gecko, and the Vellore day gecko, is a species of lizard in the family Gekkonidae.
 The species is endemic to southeastern India.

 Etymology

 The specific name, otai, is in honor of Japanese herpetologist Hidetoshi Ota (born 1959).

-Geographic range
+Geographic distribution

-C. otai is found in the southern Eastern Ghats in the Indian state of Tamil Nadu.
+Cnemaspis otai is found in the southern Eastern Ghats in the Indian state of Tamil Nadu.

 The type locality is "Vellore Fort, Vellore, North Arcot District, Tamil Nadu, India".

 Habitat

-The preferred habitat of C. otai is forest at altitudes of 200–225 m.
+The preferred natural habitat of Cnemaspis otai is forest at altitudes of 200–225 m.

 Description

-C. otai may attain a snout-to-vent length of 3 cm.
+Cnemaspis otai may attain a snout-to-vent length (SVL) of 3 cm.
 Dorsally, it is grayish brown with black spots.
 Ventrally, it is yellowish cream.

 Behavior

-C. otai is diurnal and rock-dwelling.
+Cnemaspis otai is diurnal and rock-dwelling.